Birur Junction railway station

-Birur Junction railway station, also known as Biruru Junction railway station (station code: RRB) is an Indian Railways station in Birur in Kadur, Chikkamagaluru district, Karnataka.
+Birur Junction railway station, also known as Biruru Junction railway station (station code: RRB) is an Indian Railways station in Birur in Kadur, Chikmagalur district, Karnataka.

 Birur Junction is an important railway station, since pre-independence era.
-It is the most important railway junction in Chikkamagaluru district.
-This Junction acts as a nexus point between Bengaluru and Shivamogga and north Karnataka city of Hubballi.
-This junction belongs to Mysuru division of South-western Railway Zone of Indian Railways.
+It is the most important railway junction in Chikmagalur district.
+This Junction acts as a nexus point between Bengaluru and Shimoga and north Karnataka city of Hubli.
+This junction belongs to Mysore division of South-western Railway Zone of Indian Railways.
 Many intrastate and inter-state trains have their stoppage here.